mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 </summary>

-- To represent the shipping details for a customer add a `Order.cs` class file (in the `Models` folder)
+- To represent the shipping details for a customer add a `Order.cs` class file to the `Models` folder.

 ```
 using System.ComponentModel.DataAnnotations;